Xachman/docker-file-sync/README.md

 ### Building

-On docker for windows I had to first build a sync container because of permissions when using a volume for host id_rsa
+On docker for windows I had to first build a sync image because of permissions when using a volume for host id_rsa

 ~~~
 FROM xachman/docker-file-sync